Jessica Jørgensen | Dec 15, 2017 | 6

 Adaptation Recommendation: The films completed to huge success.
 First released in 2001, the last film in this eight-film series came out a decade later in 2011.
 The young actors playing our adventuresome trio, Daniel Radcliffe (Harry), Rupert Grint (Ron) and Emma Watson (Hermione), aged with their characters, became superstars and teen idols, and have since moved on and grown into other things.
 The series has been hugely successful, and a return to the magical wizarding realm has begun with a spin-off prequel, penned by J.K.
 Rowling, Fantastic Beasts and Where to Find Them.
 It is the first in a new five-film series, which hit theatres last year.

-Where to Read: Harry Potter and the Philosopher’s (Sorcerer’s) Stone is available for sale at bookstores near you or on Amazon.
+Where to Read: Harry Potter and the Philosopher’s (Sorcerer’s) Stone is available for sale at bookstores near you or on Amazon (affiliate link).
 20th-anniversary editions are now available!
-(This is an affiliate link, which means that if you click on this product and buy, we’ll receive a small commission.)

 “The stuff that dreams are made of.”